trangnguyen2906/Power-BI-Marketing-Analysis-in-Retail/README.md

 - **🧤 Includes:** Ski Boots, Ice Skates, Hockey Stick, Football Helmet

 - **🔍 Observations:**
- + Ski Boots showed excellent early traction — 100% CVR in Jan, 40% in Aug, but dropped sharply to 0% from Sep to Dec, which contradicts the expected winter peak (Q4–Q1).
+  + Ski Boots showed excellent early traction, 100% CVR in Jan, 40% in Aug, but dropped sharply to 0% from Sep to Dec, which contradicts the expected winter peak (Q4–Q1).

   + Ice Skates performed more in line with seasonal expectations, with increasing conversions in Nov (20%) and Dec (25%).

   + Hockey Stick and Football Helmet displayed typical cold-season behavior, peaking in Jan and Dec respectively.

 - **❓ Key Marketing Question:**
-+ Why was no follow-up campaign for Ski Boots maintained from Sep to Dec, despite the ongoing winter demand?
+ + Why was **no follow-up campaign for Ski Boots** maintained from Sep to Dec, despite the ongoing winter demand?

-+ Could this be due to promotion gaps, targeting misalignment, or inventory limitations?
+ + Could this be due to **promotion gaps, targeting misalignment, or inventory limitations**?

+#### ☀️ 2.
+Summer Products
+- **🏄 Includes:** Surfboard, Kayak, Swim Goggles, Cycling Helmet

+- **🔍 Observations:**
+ + Surfboard experienced a sharp spike in May (150%), but no activity in Jun–Jul, which are peak summer months -> **Unusual pattern.**

+ + Kayak and Cycling Helmet had mild momentum in Jun–Jul, but conversion lacked consistency.

+ + Swim Goggles, surprisingly, recorded 0% CVR across all summer months, despite relevance.

+- **❓ Key Marketing Question:**
+ + Were summer campaigns launched too early (May), with no continuation into the core season?

+ + Was there a misalignment in budget allocation, promotion cadence, or product availability during summer?

 ### 3️⃣ Dashboard 3 Preview